-The Dr. Norm Evans Endowment was started by Ken and Ruth Wright of Wright Water Engineers in honor of Norm Evans, director of the Colorado Water Institute from 1967 to 1988.
-The Evans Endowment sponsors an annual lecture on water management education and policy to be held by the institute in Evans’ name.
+The Dr. Norm Evans Endowment, established by Ken and Ruth Wright of Wright Water Engineers, honors Norm Evans, director of the Colorado Water Center from 1967 to 1988.
+This annual lecture brings distinguished individuals to CSU to speak on water management, education, and policy.

 Evans, a graduate of civil engineering at CSU, was the longest running director of the institute over its 50 year history.
 Ken Wright notes that Evans was loyal and dedicated to the institute: “He was certainly a champion for water research planning and programming,” says Wright.
 “He related well to other water use organizations and also to local, state, and federal government.
 He was well thought of at the state legislature, where he represented CSU with dignity.”

 After the Federal Water Quality Act of 1965, Evans was a founding member of Colorado’s commission to establish and apply water quality standards.
 He is also known for his commitment to public service and historical preservation; he was involved with the Poudre Landmarks Foundation and took part in the preservation of the Avery House and the 1883 City Water Works in Fort Collins.

 Read about the creation of the Norm Evans Lecture Series in the 50th anniversary issue of Colorado Water.

 Wright Water Engineers’ 60th-anniversary video provides a history of Colorado water and urban development since 1960.
 The video features interviews with important Colorado water players, including former Governor Richard Lamm and former Director of the Colorado Department of Natural Resources, Harris Sherman.
 The founder of WWE, Ken Wright and Ruth Wright were both major players in Colorado water and environment politics.